-Are you thinking about diving into the world of rental arbitrage in the sunny city of Tampa?
-If so you're in the right place.
+Are you thinking about entering the world of rental arbitrage in Tampa, Florida?
+If so, you're in the right place.

-Let’s walk through what you need to know about rental arbitrage in Tampa, breaking down the essentials and sharing tips to help you make the most out of your investment.
+Let’s walk through what you need to know about rental arbitrage in Tampa, breaking down the essentials and sharing tips to help you make the most of your short-term rentals in Tampa.
 So let's get into it!

 It might sound like Wall Street jargon, but it's actually pretty straightforward.
-Rental arbitrage is the practice of renting a property long-term and then subletting it as a short-term, vacation-style rental.
+Rental arbitrage is renting a property long-term and then subletting it as a short-term, vacation-style rental.

-The idea is to lease at a lower long-term rateand rent it out at a higher short-term rate and pocketing the difference.
-Pretty neat right?
+The idea is to lease at a lower long-term rate, rent it out at a higher short-term rate and pocket the difference.
+Pretty neat, right?

 Only a short drive to the beaches, the city is attractive to all kinds of travelers.
 Visitors can enjoy the lively music and late night dancing in the historic Ybor City, shop till they drop at the upscale Hyde Park, hike, bike or paddle through the Hillsborough River State Park, take in impressive art at the Tampa Museum of Art, enjoy a concert at Curtis Hixon Park, get a glimpse of a manatee at the Manatee Viewing Center, ride a thrill-coaster at Busch Gardens or enjoy a pro football game.